imran5644/Enumerable/README.md

 # Enumerable# Bubble_sort
     This project is the second project in the ruby module in microverse.
-The  project aims at reimplementing  some basic ruby enumarables
+The  project aims at reimplementing  some basic ruby enumarables which are listed below
+# my_enumerable methods include:
+- my_each?
+- my_each_with_index?
+- my_all?
+- my_none?
+- my_any?
+- my_select
+- my_count
+- my_map
+- my_inject

 ## GETTING STARTED
     To have a local version of this code running do the following:
 - clone the repository